-Object Description • Port Select port number from this drop-down list State Enable or disable the port rate policer.
+Object Description • Port Select port number from this drop-down list.
+State Enable or disable the port rate policer.
 The default value is "Disabled".
-Rate (Kbps) Configure the rate for the port policer.
+Rate (Kbps) Configures the rate for the port policer.
 The default value is "unlimited".
 Valid values are in the range 0 to 1000000.

 Port Egress RateLimit (Kbps)

 GE1 off

 GE2 off

+GE3 off

 LAG6 off

-off off